 A scandal erupted earlier this summer when the British Barclays Bank admitted that it had been involved in fraud by rigging those rates so that a number of entities – from local governments to community banks – would have to pay higher rates.
 U.S. banks were allegedly in on it too‚ including JPMorgan and Citigroup.

-Now‚ however‚ Los Angeles foreclosure attorneys understand that a new wronged party has emerged: homeowners.
+Now‚ however‚ Woodland Hills foreclosure attorneys understand that a new wronged party has emerged: homeowners.
 A federal class-action suit was filed in New York earlier in the month by borrowers who said their adjustable-rate mortgages were based on that Libor rate‚ which we now know had been manipulated for fraudulent profit.

 Barclays has already agreed to a $450 million settlement with regulators in both the United Kingdom and the United States.
 Other settlements on behalf of more banks are expected in the coming months‚ and there are still multiple class action suites pending.